AliOsm/chromable/README.md

 Ruby on Rails integration for ChromaDB based on `chroma-db` gem.

+`chromable` were tested with Ruby 3.2.2 and Rails 7.1.2.

 ## Installation

 Install `chromable` and add it to the application's Gemfile by executing: